Two coupled qubits interacting with a thermal bath: A comparative study of different models: Comparison between microscopic and phenomenological models: weak coupling regime

 \section{Comparison between microscopic and phenomenological models: weak coupling regime}

 Now we turn our attention to the situation of very weak coupling regime, i.e. $\lambda \ll \Omega$.
 In this case the qubit-qubit interaction plays a less important role, and one would expect smaller differences between the results obtained from the two models.
-However, as we are going to see below, the phenomenological approach may lead to incorrect results.
+However, as we are going to see below, the phenomenological approach may lead to incorrect results in this situation as well.